 The reef ecosystem in front of Manta Dive Gili Air has grown considerably in the last 5 years.
 We have aided in its restoration by adding biorock structures to give additional protection for the delicate reef ecosystem.

-Science behind the Biorocks
+The science behind the Biorocks

-The biorocks are basically a metal structure that provide shelter and structure for corals and fish to live.
-They are then connected with a low voltage current (of course not harmful to snorkelers etc) which creates a reaction that speeds the formation of calcium carbonate, or reef, as we know it.
+The biorocks are basically a metal structure that provides shelter and structure for corals and fish to live.
+They are then connected to a low voltage current (of course not harmful to snorkelers etc) which creates a reaction that speeds the formation of calcium carbonate, or reef, as we know it.
 This then coats over the metal structure and secures any broken corals that have been attached to it in place.
 Then the corals can firmly attach to the structure and continue to grow.
-This works perfectly here as pieces broken by anchors and divers can be recovered and relocated on a biorock to survive.
+This works perfectly here as pieces broke by anchors and divers can be recovered and relocated on a biorock to survive.

 Join us and Volunteer